Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Optimal misclustering error

-Under $P_{\Psi}(A)$, we can show it is impossible to consistently cluster node 1 with respect to $\sigma^*$ as the true cluster assignment.
-We then use the fact that $P_{\Psi}(A)$ and $P_{SBM}(A \given \sigma^*)$ have similar likelihood to deduce the difficulty of correctly clustering node 1 under $P_{SBM}(A \given \sigma^*)$.
-Permutation equivariance translates this to a result on the number of misclustered nodes.
-Finally, we finish the proof by using permutation equivariance again to say that the misclustering error is the same regardless of whether $\sigma^*(1) = 1$ or $\sigma^*(1) = 2$.
+Under $\mathbb{P}_{\Psi}(\cdot)$, we can show that it is impossible to consistently cluster node 1 with respect to $\sigma^*$ as the true cluster assignment.
+We then use the fact that $\mathbb{P}_{\Psi}(A)$ and $\mathbb{P}_{SBM}(A \given \sigma^*)$ are similar to deduce the difficulty of correctly clustering node 1 under $\mathbb{P}_{SBM}(A \given \sigma^*)$.
+Permutation equivariance translates this into a result on the number of misclustered nodes in a way similar to Lemma~2.1 in Zhang and Zhou~\cite{zhangminimax}---the distinction being that Zhang and Zhou~\cite{zhangminimax} uses a uniform prior over the true clustering to transform arbitrary estimators into permutation equivariant ones, whereas we place no prior on the true clustering, but restrict estimators to be permutation equivariant.
+Finally, we finish the proof by using permutation equivariance again to show that the misclustering error does not depend on whether $\sigma^*(1) = 1$ or $\sigma^*(1) = 2$.